x-radio/QuickPID/README.md

 #### Version 2.2.8

 - AutoTune is now independent of the QuickPID library and can be run from a sketch.
 AutoTune is now non-blocking, no timeouts are required and it uses Input and Output variables directly.
-See the example [AutoTune_RC_Filter.ino](https://github.com/Dlloydev/QuickPID/blob/master/examples/AutoTune_RC_Filter/AutoTune_RC_Filter.ino) for details.

 #### Version 2.2.7